kdeldycke/kevin-deldycke-blog/content/posts/where-is-she-behind-the-scenes.md

 ---
 date: 2013-05-20 12:32:37
-title: Behind the Scenes of Omashay's "Where is she ?"
+title: Behind the Scenes of Omashay's "Where is she?"
 category: English
 tags: video, YouTube, Kdenlive, music video, Omashay, behind the scenes, making of
 ---